 Teachers are expected to set, correct and give feedback on home learning tasks.
-They communicate tasks via their class weebly and via hard copy notes.
+They communicate tasks via their Class News Feed on Compass and via hard copy notes.
 It is important to communicate with your child's teacher should there be any issues associated with home learning.